 During the lease term in Northern Virginia

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Northern Virginia, the tenant must allow us to enter the rental property.
-Some good reasons to access rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Northern Virginia, the tenant must allow us to come into the rental.
+Some good reasons to go into rental property are to:

 - Inspect the rental property,